Chapter Six - US Securities Exchange - pink herring

 Although the following 22nd April 1994 fax issue has been addressed above, it is directly related to AUSTEL only having received three blank pages, even though they appear on AUSTEL’s fax report as having taken between 1.20 seconds to 2.40 seconds to transmit.
 (Hacking-Julian Assange File No/19)

-None of those three blank pages had my fax identification displayed at the top of the received documents or the time and date that they had been sent.
-However, they all had a single, small square in the top right corner of the page, each with a number inside it.
+None of those three blank pages displayed my fax identification at the top of the received documents or the time and date they had been sent.
+However, they all had a small square in the top right corner of the page, each with a number inside it.

 Faxes were intercepted seven years after my arbitration was concluded.